Sustainable Forest Management

 1. Forests areas that have good relationships with surrounding villages and local communities.

-2. Forest areas where HCVA*1, HCSA*2 and and FPIC*3 can be implemented, no environmental problems were identified in the past, and environmental risks can be eliminated.
+2. Forest areas where HCVA*2, HCSA*3 and FPIC*4 can be implemented, environmental risks can be eliminated, and no environmental problems were identified in the past.

-3. Forest areas where third-party forest certification can be obtained (FSC®-FM is preferable and FSC-CW and PEFC certification are acceptable as well).
+3. Forest areas with third-party forest certification (FSC®-FM is preferable and FSC-CW and PEFC certification are acceptable as well).

 Click here for related information